BladeSkyline/Automated-ELK-Stack-Deployment/README.md

   ..*-It also adds resiliency by rerouting live traffic from one server to another causing it to eliminate single points of failure from attacks such as DDoS attack.

 -What is the advantage of a jump box?

-  ..*-Jump-box are highly secured computers that are never used for non-admin tasks. -Throughout the years, jump-box has improved into an even more comprehensive/lock-down secure admin workstation to decrease the chances of hackers/malware infection.
+..*Jump-box are highly secured computers that are never used for non-admin tasks.
+Throughout the years, jump-box has improved into an even more comprehensive/lock-down secure admin workstation to decrease the chances of hackers/malware infection.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data network and system logs.

--..*What does Filebeat watch for?_  Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+-..*What does Filebeat watch for?_
+  ..*Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
--..*What does Metricbeat record?_ Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+-..*What does Metricbeat record?_
+  ..*Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.